sensslen/Cgf.CameraControl.Main.Core/README.md

 To start using this project use the following steps:

 -   install [node.js](https://nodejs.org/en/)
--   clone the repository (`git clone https://github.com/sensslen/Cgf.CameraControl.git`)
+-   clone the repository (`git clone https://github.com/sensslen/Cgf.CameraControl.Main.Cli.git`)
--   navigate to the [Cgf.CameraControl.Master](.) directory
 -   install dependencies by calling `npm install`
 -   edit [src/config.json](./src/config.json) to match your setup or just create a new configuration and run the application with the config parameter.
 -   run the application using `npm start` or alternatively with a custom configuration using `npm start -- --config path/to/my/specail/config.json`

+> **⚠ WARNING: Aliens are coming.**
+> The following chapters need to be rebuilt.
+They are currently under construction
 ## Configuration

 Configuration of the Application is storead as JSON File.
 There is the default configuration ([src/config.json](./src/config.json)) which is loaded when the config parameter is omitted when starting the application.
 Additionally the application may be started with a custom configuration that may be located anywhere on the file system.